 Note: This point system in its entirety was developed with input from the systems and Conduct Administrators at Bucknell University, Gettysburg College, Hendrix College, Colgate University, Hamilton College and Union College

-Utica College is committed to the maintenance of an environment that is supportive of its primary educational mission and free from exploitation and intimidation.
-Utica College will not tolerate rape, sexual assault, or any other form of non-consensual sexual activity, hereafter referred to more broadly as sexual misconduct.
-This policy is intended to articulate the College’s stance on sexual misconduct, define sexual misconduct and the concept of consent, and outline the procedure followed by the College in the event that an incident of sexual misconduct occurs.
-The College will enforce this policy through internal conduct procedures, safety programs, and the exploration of and support for prosecution of alleged offenders through the appropriate external judicial forums.
-The College supports this policy for students, faculty, and staff through its educational programs and counseling services.
+Utica University is committed to the maintenance of an environment that is supportive of its primary educational mission and free from exploitation and intimidation.
+Utica University will not tolerate rape, sexual assault, or any other form of non-consensual sexual activity, hereafter referred to more broadly as sexual misconduct.
+This policy is intended to articulate the University’s stance on sexual misconduct, define sexual misconduct and the concept of consent, and outline the procedure followed by the University in the event that an incident of sexual misconduct occurs.
+The University will enforce this policy through internal conduct procedures, safety programs, and the exploration of and support for prosecution of alleged offenders through the appropriate external judicial forums.
+The University supports this policy for students, faculty, and staff through its educational programs and counseling services.

 What is sexual misconduct?

 Sexual misconduct includes the following behaviors:

 - Non-Consensual Sexual Contact is any intentional sexual touching, however slight, with any body part or object, by a man or a woman upon a man or a woman,without effective consent.

 - Non-Consensual Sexual Intercourse is any sexual penetration (anal, oral, or vaginal), however slight, with any body part or object by a man or a woman upon a man or woman, without effective consent.